 Getting to do all this exploration helps little ones become more familiar with different kinds of foods.
 This, in turn, can help them become more adventurous eaters.
 Some studies have shown that children who play with their food are less likely to be picky and less hesitant to try new foods and flavors.
 They are also more likely to eat a varied diet.

 Children who are allowed to play with fruits and vegetables are also – surprise! – much more likely to eat them.
-If Baby wants to stack those apple slices on top of his sippy cup, let him!
-He may just be that much more likely to put them into his mouth, too.
+If Baby wants to stack those apple slices on top of their sippy cup, let them!
+They may just be that much more likely to put them into their mouth, too.

 It could have language and cognitive benefits

 Research links toddlers playing with their food to increased word-learning.
-A higher vocabulary is also often connected with better executive function – which are the mental processes that help a person focus their attention, remember instructions, and juggle tasks – something that Baby will definitely need to be able to do as he gets older.
+A higher vocabulary is also often connected with better executive function – which are the mental processes that help a person focus their attention, remember instructions, and juggle tasks – something that Baby will definitely need to be able to do as they get older.

 Letting your little one enjoy getting messy in certain situations – like while sitting in their high chair, for example – also helps with general thinking and motor skills.
 Stirring mashed strawberries in yogurt, for example, will help Baby learn how just how the color pink gets made, and how to stir better too!